xMatrix-Lab/WiCAL/README.md

-# Wi-Fi-Based 3D Localization Using Coordinated Antenna Arrays
+# WiCAL: Accurate Wi-Fi-Based 3D Localization Enabled by Collaborative Antenna Arrays

 This repository provides Channel State Information (CSI) datasets collected using RF-switch-based multiplexing of multiple RF chains.
 The data were acquired for wireless sensing tasks using antenna array configurations and are categorized into two types: